chriszeymar/CMPG323-Overview---34946039/README.md

 #**Repository**

 The overall repository will serve as the foundation of the project and will contain most of the project administration info.
 The development approach requires that each project is comprised in its own repository.
-A repository will be created for eacvh project submission to satisfy development agility.
+A repository will be created for each project submission to satisfy development agility.

 #**Branching:**

 Along with the overall repository, an initial main branch is created.
 It will serve as the parent node.
-Each project submission will be a sub-branch to this and a central node in its independent devoplopment.
+Each project submission will be a sub-branch to this and a central node in its independent devoplopment. **5 sub-branches** to account for each submssion.
+The project will contain their own autonomous branching submission as explained below.

 Each project submission will consist of mainly **3 branches: main, dev and hot**